ucsb-cs148/w25/_lab/lab07.md

 <div class="grade" markdown="1">
 **Graded**: ({{page.num}}-T) (20 pts) You earn these team points if you have planned future team leadership roles and logged them in your GitHub ./team/LEADERSHIP.md as per instructions below

-**Graded**: ({{page.num}}-T) (80 pts) You earn these team points if you started a design document that you link to in your Github ./docs/DESIGN.md and that contains at least:
+**Graded**: ({{page.num}}-T) You earn these team points if you started a design document that you link to in your Github ./docs/DESIGN.md and that contains at least:
 * (20 pts) an overview system architecture diagram and associated explanation.
 * (30 pts) a Section summarizing important team decisions since the start of the project, referring to meetings logged in your GitHub repo
 * (30 pts) the beginnings of a Section talking about your User Experience (UX) considerations.
 A high-level task/user flow (see below) might be the first thing to document there, and it will also be helpful for determining the structure of your manual (next week's lab).
 </div>